wharfkit/website/src/lib/docs/Utilities/GenerateContract.md

 ---
 title: CLI Generate
-description: Generates Contract code for a specified smart contract on the Antelope blockchain.
+description: Generates ContractKit code in TypeScript for a specified smart contract on the Antelope blockchain.
 category: Utilities
 published: true
 order: 3
 ---

-# Generate TypeScript Code
+# Generate ContractKit Code

-The `generate` command is used to create TypeScript code for use in client applications tailored for a specific Antelope smart contract.
+The `generate` command is used to create ContractKit code in TypeScript for use in client applications tailored for a specific Antelope smart contract.
 It does this by analyzing the [ABI](/docs/antelope/abi) of a contract and then outputs the resulting code in either the console or out to a file.

 The resulting code contains: